Faisal-Sha/load-balancer/README.md

 # load-balancer
-this is load-balancer in python.
+this is load-balancer in Go.

 ### Build You Own Load Balancer